Netflix/atlas-docs/README.md

 See the [Atlas Formatting Plugin README] for details on using directives in Markdown source.

+See the [Atlas Link Checker README] for details on validating links in MkDocs site output.

 [Atlas Formatting Plugin README]: ./plugins/mkdocs-atlas-formatting-plugin/README.md
+[Atlas Link Checker README]: ./plugins/atlas-link-checker/README.md

 ## Travis Build and Deploy